-The title is taken from the 18th century ballad "Do Ye Ken John Peel", a song about fox-hunting.
+The title is taken from the names of two fox-hounds mentioned in the lyrics of the 18th century ballad "Do Ye Ken John Peel", a song about fox-hunting.
 It is presumably a rather obscure allusion to the way that the bank robbers have hunted down Hiller and won't let him go again.
 See more »

 When the robbers' Daimler Sovereign getaway car is first seen after the robbery, its two inner headlights are smashed and are not lit.
 A few seconds later, when the car drives through the greenhouses, those lights are unbroken and are lit.
 See more »